octetta/pulp/README.md

 or

-> Piles of Unreadable Logic Patches
+> Piled Up Lego Parts

 Nobody likes the pulp...